 Victims may also have to deal with chronic pain for the rest of their lives.
 Rehabilitation and other treatment could cost a lot of money, most of which may have to be paid out of pocket.

 Broken bones: While broken bones and fractures are not typically viewed as catastrophic injuries when it comes to logging injuries, they could indeed prove devastating.
 When a log or tree branch strikes a worker, there is the potential for bone-crushing injuries.
-Some of the common types of bone fractures include skull fractures, broken arms, wrist or hand, broken leg, broken back, hip fractures and broken ribs.
+Some of the common types of bone fractures include skull fractures, broken arms, wrists or hands, broken legs, broken back, hip fractures, and broken ribs.
 Broken bone injuries may also be caused by falls.
 Serious fractures may need lengthy rehabilitation as well.

 Amputations and Lacerations: Cuts and lacerations are among the most common injuries in logging and timbering.
 However, some of these lacerations could be so severe that they could result in amputations or loss of limbs.
 Amputations are catastrophic injuries that result in lifelong injuries and disabilities.
 Victims may never be able to return to work again and may need prosthetics and other ongoing care, which could prove costly.

 Emotional and psychological issues: In addition to physical injuries, workers who are injured in logging and timbering accidents also suffer psychological issues such as depression, anxiety, and even post-traumatic stress disorder or PTSD.
 Scientific studies report that physical injury for some could unmask mental health issues that include hysteria and psychosomatic reactions.
 These mental and emotional symptoms can be further complicated and worsened when injuries result in loss of skills and opportunities that include not being able to participate in everyday activities, work, and socializing.
 Worries about finances and uncertainty about the future could also prove devastating.